China Overflight Permit Regulations

 2 - Seasonal Block Overflight Permits (Scheduled Commercial Airlines Flights)

-- China Overflight Permit is normally valid for 72 hours.
+- China Overflight Permit is valid for +24 hours.

 Overflight Permit Charge's